Office of the Special Envoy to Monitor and Combat Antisemitism: Bush administration

-The Office was created by the Global Anti-Semitism Review Act of 2004, reporting to the Assistant Secretary of State for Democracy, Human Rights, and Labor (DRL).
-The first Special Envoy was Gregg Rickman, a Congressional staffer who had served as Director of Congressional Affairs for the Republican Jewish Coalition.
+In 2004, President George W. Bush signed the Global Anti-Semitism Review Act of 2004, creating an Office to Monitor and Combat Antisemitism reporting to the Assistant Secretary of State for Democracy, Human Rights, and Labor (DRL).
+The State Department under Colin Powell had opposed the legislation, introduced by Congressman Tom Lantos, on grounds that the department already compiled information about antisemitism in its annual human rights and religious freedom reports.

+Secretary of State Condoleezza Rice appointed Republican congressional staffer Gregg Rickman as the first special envoy.
 Rickman was sworn in on May 22, 2006 and served until the end of the George W. Bush administration.

+During his tenure, Rickmann was involved in obtaining U.S. visas for Yemeni Jews.
+In December 2007, Rickman traveled to Yemen to assess the condition of the Jewish community there and to investigate a report of abduction, forced conversion to Islam, and marriage of a young Yemenite woman.
+Over 60 Yemeni Jews were resettled in the United States due to the efforts of Rickman's office and organizations such as HIAS.

+The first periodic report on antisemitism, "Contemporary Global Antisemitism: A Report Provided to the United States Congress", was published in March 2008.

 Obama administration

 Hannah Rosenthal served in the post under the Obama administration from November 23, 2009 to October 5, 2012.
+Rosenthal energetically expanded on Rickman's initiatives, issuing a more far-ranging report on global antisemitism in 2010, speaking broadly at conferences, and working closely with counterparts in the European Union and OSCE.

 Rosenthal was praised for formalizing the office's work and criteria, and for her personal involvement against anti-Semitic acts globally; however, she also received criticism from her predecessor Rickman and from Abraham Foxman of the Anti-Defamation League, for including Muslim community leaders in joint activities against religious hatred.

 Rosenthal was succeeded on an interim basis by career diplomat and former U.S. ambassador to Belarus Michael Kozak.

-Kozak served in the role until Ira Forman, the former executive director of the National Jewish Democratic Council, was sworn in as Special Envoy on May 20, 2013; he served until Obama's term in office ended in January 2017.
+Kozak served in the role until Ira Forman, the former executive director of the National Jewish Democratic Council, was sworn in as Special Envoy on May 20, 2013.
+He served until Obama's term in office ended in January 2017.